pixie-io/pixie-plugin/README.md

 | allowCustomExportURL | boolean           | false        | Let the user provide a custom export URL.                                                                                                                                                                                                                                 |
 | presetScripts        | object[]          | false        | A set of scripts, prewritten by the plugin provider, which they can use to provide extra functionality.                                                                                                                                                                   |

+*Note: We recommend that sensitive configuration fields, such as API keys, be scoped to only required permissions for writing to the datastore.*

 The presetScripts object should adhere to the following format:

 | **Field**         | **Type** | **Required** | **Description**                                                                                                                       |